Giannasaurus/codehs.com/README.md

 # A Structured Archive
-Here's how the path looks like:
+This is how the path looks like:
 > language > level > section > exercise-title

 # Quick Links